doziermt/specter/README.md

 **TIP**:

-> Running `specter --help` will output help documentation to the CLI.
+> Running `specter --help` or `specter -h` will output help documentation to the CLI.

 ### Dev Environment - Tools